What is the rental hike on your property rental for this year? Here’s what you need to know.

 Repairs and maintenance.

 The landlord is responsible for handing over the Dubai property rental to you in good condition, undertaking maintenance and repair works and providing you with all approvals required by government authorities to carry out agreed work.
-In return, as a tenant you should pay the rent on time and all other government charges and fees (as agreed), maintain the property, not carry out renovations or maintenance without the landlord’s permission and return the Dubai property rental in good condition.
+In return, as a tenant, you should pay the rent on time and all other government charges and fees (as agreed), maintain the property, not carry out renovations or maintenance without the landlord’s permission and return the Dubai property rental in good condition.

 If you and your landlord don’t mutually agree to a new rent prior to a contract renewal, you have the right to file a case with the Rental Dispute Settlement Centre.
-In this case, you will have to pay 3.5 percent of your annual rent as non-refundable fees (minimum AED 500 to maximum AED 20,000) and visit the dispute centre before a judgment is passed.
+In this case, you will have to pay 3.5 percent of your annual rent as non-refundable fees (minimum AED 500 to maximum AED 20,000) and visit the dispute center before a judgment is passed.